kubesphere/website/content/en/docs/application-store/built-in-apps/harbor-app.md

 ---
 title: "Deploy Harbor on KubeSphere"
 keywords: 'Kubernetes, KubeSphere, Harbor, app-store'
-description: 'How to deploy Harbor on KubeSphere through the App Store'
+description: 'Learn how to deploy Harbor from the App Store of KubeSphere and access its service.'
 linkTitle: "Deploy Harbor on KubeSphere"
 weight: 14220
 ---